Program in Urban Studies

 Students must take either URB 200 or URB 201 along with ARC 205 (or ARC 204 for students planning to major in architecture) to satisfy the core course requirement.
-(With approval of the program director, students may substitute URB 388 for URB 200 in a fall semester in which URB 200 is not offered.)
+With approval of the program director, students may substitute URB 388 for URB 200 in a fall semester in which URB 200 is not offered.
 Students must pass both required courses with a grade of B or above.

 In addition to the two core courses, students must complete three electives: one from social sciences; one from the humanities; and one from engineering or the natural sciences.
-A list of approved electives is posted on the website (http://urbanstudies.princeton.edu/).
+A list of approved electives is posted on the website.
 Courses not on the approved list may be used as electives with the approval of the program director.
 However, each selected course must contain substantial urban content to fulfill the requirements of the certificate program.

 As soon as possible after applying for admission to the Urban Studies undergraduate certificate program, students meet with the program director or Urban Studies faculty adviser to establish an approved course of study.
 Every student is strongly encouraged to take the two required courses as soon as possible, although the courses can be taken at any time.
 The core courses are designed to be accessible to all majors.
 URB 200 is typically offered in the fall, URB 201 is offered in the spring and ARC 205 is offered fall and spring semesters each year.

 These courses must be completed in addition to coursework taken to fulfill the requirements of the student's department of concentration, although they may be used to fulfill distribution requirements.
 Students can double-count one of the three electives toward their major and the certificate which is monitored in TigerHub.
 To be counted toward the certificate, all courses must be taken for a grade.
 Course overlap with another certificate program is permitted.